mtkluc/Project1/README.md

 Flight Availability: The analysis identifies which dates have available flights, helping travelers choose optimal travel days.
 Airline Pricing: Comparing prices across airlines allows travelers to identify which airlines offer the most cost-effective flights.

-Linear Regression Analysis of Flight Prices (Sydney to Los Angeles, December 2024) Overview
-A linear regression was conducted to examine the relationship between flight prices and departure dates for December 2024 on the Sydney to Los Angeles route.
-This analysis helps identify pricing trends.

-Key Findings
-Trend: The regression analysis reveals an upward trend in flight prices, suggesting that prices increase as the departure date approaches.
-Implications: This upward trend may reflect rising demand during peak travel periods.
-Travelers can benefit from booking early to secure better prices.
-Visualization
-A scatter plot with a regression line was used to visualize the relationship between departure dates and flight prices.
-Individual flight prices are shown as scatter points, while the regression line highlights the overall trend.
-Findings:
-To avoid higher prices as departure dates approach, travelers should consider booking flights early.
-Understanding this trend can lead to better travel planning and budgeting.
 ![Average_Flight_Prices_Dec24_By_Airline](https://github.com/user-attachments/assets/887b155f-d1f0-4001-b731-54fd582e527e)

 #Flight Prices from Sydney to LosAngeles in Dec 2024